Jahia/module-manager/README.md

  - [Refresh a bundle (since DX 7.3.1.1)](#refresh)
  - [Update a bundle (since DX 7.3.1.1)](#update)

+## Forewords: URL encoding

+When using special characters in the URL, such as `[` or `]`, those need to be encoded accordingly or a `HTTP Status 400 – Bad Request` error will be returned by tomcat.

+For example:
+`http://localhost:8080/modules/api/bundles/%5Barticle/3.0.0,blog/4.0.0%5D/_localInfo` will return details about the specified modules, while `http://root:root@localhost:8080/modules/api/bundles/[article/3.0.0,blog/4.0.0]/_localInfo` will return a 400 error due to non encoded characters.

 <a name="install"></a>**Install one or multiple bundle(s)**
 ----